CHP increases presence in Fallbrook

 Also serving the communities of De Luz, Rainbow, Camp Pendleton, Pala and Pauma

-The California Highway Patrol has increased their presence in Fallbrook, according to CHP motorcycle Officer Zach Fullmer who was out patrolling and watching for speeders on S Mission Rd with fellow Officer Wade Bartholomew on Saturday, January 27th.
-There was also a CHP car in the area as well Saturday morning.
+The California Highway Patrol has increased their presence in Fallbrook, according to CHP motorcycle Officer Zach Fullmer who was out patrolling and watching for speeders on South Mission Road with fellow Officer Wade Bartholomew on Saturday, Jan.
+27. There was also a CHP car in the area that morning as well.

 Officer Fulmer said they are trying to come to Fallbrook a couple of times a week as a result of the community requesting support.